what's in an offer

 Perhaps your search leads you to your dream home, only to find out that the seller has just accepted another offer and the home is already under contract.
 In most cases, your agent will recommend that you move along and keep looking, but there may be times when it is worthwhile to submit a backup offer.
 So what exactly is the backup offer, and is it worth waiting in the wings for a home that’s already taken?

 It helps to learn exactly how it works.
-If you and your agent have made the decision to try for a back-up position, you will submit an offer and negotiate terms with the seller just as if you were the original interested party.
+If you and your broker have made the decision to try for a back-up position, you will submit an offer and negotiate terms with the seller just as if you were the original interested party.
 This puts you in a position to be next in line to get the house, should the first deal fall through for any reason.

 Although it might seem like a long shot, putting an offer on a house that’s under contract actually has a reasonable chance of scoring you a home.
 Deals fall through for all kinds of reasons, so if you’re in the backup position, you’ll lock things in and keep a home from going back on the market.
 This can definitely work to your advantage in competitive markets with low inventory.